-This exhibition seeks to discover the links between climate change and migration.
+Neotropical Migrants and Others seeks to discover the links between climate change and migration.
 It considers the dependent relationship between nature and human activity, affected by political, economic and social factors, and incorporates both the resilience and vulnerability of migrant populations, exploring and revealing the connections — sometimes invisible and often problematic — of the migratory phenomenon with environmental and social issues.
 The multidisciplinary exhibition includes drawings, sculptures, textile installations and a collection of Latin American artisanries obtained from garage sales and second-hand shops in Montreal.